Dr. Mohammed Albakry

 Effect of formulaic sequences on fluency of English learners in standardized speaking tests.
 (2021).
 Language Learning & Technology, 25 (2), 26-41.

 Beyond assimilation and othering: Theater translation and the translator’s agency (2020).
-In Routledge Handbook of Arabic Translation.
+In the Routledge Handbook of Arabic Translation.

 « Read Less